goauthentik/authentik/website/docs/providers/proxy/header_authentication.md

 ## Receiving authentication

-By default, when the proxy provider receives credentials that aren't valid for itself, it will start a normal authentication flow, and redirect to the flow start page.
-Some applications might require a 401 response to prompt for credentials.

-To always return a 401 response when authentication headers are missing/invalid, you can either set the `X-Authentik-No-Redirect` header to any value or the query parameter `x-authentik-no-redirect` to any value.

-This is the default behaviour as some applications use the Authorization header for themselves, and as such if the proxy provider would check it, these applications would be inaccessible.
+By default, when _Intercept header authentication_ is enabled, authentik will intercept the authorization header.
+If the authorization header value is invalid, an error response will be shown with a 401 status code.
+Requests without an authorization header will still be redirected to the standard login flow.

+If the proxied application requires usage of the "Authorization" header, the setting should be disabled.
+When this setting is disabled, authentik will still attempt to interpret the "Authorization" header, and fall back to the default behaviour if it can't.

 ### Receiving HTTP Basic authentication